8 Tips to Help Eliminate Dry Skin This Winter

 2. Moisturize, Moisturize, Moisturize

-The lack of humidity during the cold winter months dries out your skin, stripping it of natural oils.
+The lack of humidity during the cold winter months dries out your skin, stripping it of natural oils and moisture.

 My go-to portable moisturizer is a solid Lotion Bar packaged in an easy-to-carry portable tin.